AirmanKolberg/ADA-Minting-Calculator/README.md

-This file will take in all of the data from the `data.json` file, calculate the amount of ADA that was created over time, calculate the average amount of ADA minted per minute, average out all of those data, and then project that average into the future to get an estimated time and date the last ADA will be minted *Note: In future, for better accuracy, I will need to incorporate a forecast model to estimate the changes in ADA production, if any are detected...*
+This file will take in all of the data from the `data.json` file, calculate the amount of ADA that was created over time, calculate the average amount of ADA minted per minute, average out all of those data, and then project that average into the future to get an estimated time and date the last ADA will be minted.

+*Note: In future, for better accuracy, I will need to incorporate a forecast model to estimate the changes in ADA production, if any are detected...*

 ---